pantor/ruckig/README.md

 ```
 while (otg.update(input, output) == Result::Working) {
-  // Make use of the new dynamic state here!
+  // Make use of the new state here!

   input.current_position = output.new_position;
   input.current_velocity = output.new_velocity;